Exp[licit]–An Educational Robot Modeling Software based on Exponential Maps:

 The derivation of a robot’s equation of motion is typically focused on placing multiple coordinate frames to express their kinematic and dynamic relationships.
 The Denavit-Hartenberg convention is commonly used to place the coordinate frames.
 While this approach is highly popular, it has several limitations.
-To overcome these limitations, we introduce our open source software, Exp[licit], which is based on the Differential Geometric method of Exponential Maps and can be used by researchers and engineers with basic knowledge of geometry and robotics.
+To overcome these limitations, we introduce our open source software, Exp[licit], which is based on the Differential Geometric method of Exponential Maps.
+The software is intended for use by researchers and engineers with basic knowledge of geometry and robotics and aims to serve as a supportive resource during the study of differential geometric approaches.

 Software and Installation